 Meriden’s central location was the reason for its growth in the past, and its best chance at resurgence in the future.
 If the city hopes to return to its glory days, it would do well to capitalize on its location and incentivize large companies to return to the area, providing jobs to the town’s citizens and revitalizing its lackluster downtown.

-But that resurgence will be tough without help from the State.
+Unfortunately, that resurgence will be tough without help from the State.
 Connecticut has the second-highest property tax in the nation, ranked 49th out of 50.
 The Tax Foundation ranks Connecticut 43rd out of 50 in tax climate, a method of comparing the efficiency of state tax systems.